8 Convolutional Neural Networks

 8.1 The convolution operation

-In a CNN, a filter (or kernel) is a small weight matrix, typically \(3 \times 3\) or \(5 \times 5\).
+In a CNN, a filter (or kernel) is a small set of weights: a short vector for 1D traces, or a small matrix such as \(3 \times 3\) or \(5 \times 5\) for 2D images.
 The filter slides across the input and at each position computes a dot product between the filter weights and the local patch of input values.
 This produces a feature map — a new grid where each cell represents how strongly that local pattern was detected at that position.

 For a 2D input \(\mathbf{X}\) and a filter \(\mathbf{K}\) of size \(k \times k\), the convolution at position \((i, j)\) is: